autonomys/subspace-docs/docs/develop/nova/general-information.md

 Integrated Development Environments (IDEs) such as the [Remix IDE](https://remix.ethereum.org/) are often used to aid in writing smart contracts.
 Remix IDE is a browser-based IDE that enables you to write, deploy, and interact with Solidity smart contracts.
 It features a built-in static analysis tool that checks your code for common errors.

 For local development and testing, you have multiple options.
-You can spin up your own version of a Autonomys Developer Node and farmer to deploy contracts, develop applications, and run tests.
+You can spin up your own version of an Autonomys Developer Node and farmer to deploy contracts, develop applications, and run tests.
 Alternatively, you can use Ethereum development tools like [Hardhat](https://hardhat.org/hardhat-network/docs/overview) or [Anvil](https://book.getfoundry.sh/anvil/), which are fully compatible with Autonomys due to their EVM compatibility.

 For deploying and interacting with smart contracts, a JavaScript provider like the one injected by the [MetaMask](https://metamask.io/) browser extension is used.
 This provider enables JavaScript applications to communicate with the Autonomys network or any Ethereum-compatible network.
 It's compatible with both [ethers.js](https://docs.ethers.org/v5/), [web3.js](https://web3js.readthedocs.io/en/v1.10.0/) and [Web3.py](https://web3py.readthedocs.io/en/stable/), allowing developers to use either library for their blockchain operations.